reynier0611/Clas12Tool/README.md

 If there are issues with cmake and your ROOTSYS you can try using the local FindROOT file.
 Edit the CMakeList.txt.hipo3 or 4 files removing the lines with comment ##USEROOTSYS and uncomment the line

    	 #######include("cmake/FindROOT.cmake")

+**Note just to help confuse you the first letter in bank items have been capitilised so where you might expect to use REC::Particle::pz, or particle->getpz(), you will find Pz will work better, similarly Time, Energy...You can check the bank header files e.g. Clas12Banks4/particle.h and look at the get function declarations e.g. getPz() rather than getpz() **

 ## interactive root session